AyaanLakhani/RegisterYourRep/README.md

 Begin your fitness journey today with Register Your Rep and take a step closer to reaching your dream body.

 Visit Register Your Rep

+TO RUN IT:
+You will need 2 terminals
+1st terminal: node index.js
+2nd terminal: first cd to client and then use the command npm run dev